 but yellow from my post upon the landing,

-could be a wedge to split a wall in two
+could be a wedge to split a wall in two,

-that surely came through water.
+that might have come through water.

-My great aunt and my mother talking
+My great aunt and my mother speaking late

-late at night, their voices sounding foreign.
+at night, their voices sounding foreign.

 My great aunt's house.
-My brother,
+My sleeping

-five years younger, sleeping, unaware
+brother, five years younger, unaware

 of how the world can change its shape and bare